Govt Proposes 14% Service Tax on Shipping Companies Importing Goods

 “This move is going to make shipbuilding more competitive and shipping companies will be encouraged to place orders or repairs with domestic repair units,” said Bhavesh Gandhi erstwhile promoter of Reliance Defence Systems.
 “This kind of a change will have a positive impact on the shipbuilding industry from the medium-to-longterm perspective,” he added.

-ABG Shipyard, Reliance Defense Systems and Bharati Shipyard—currently with asset restructuring company Edelweiss has been reeling under huge debt and diminishing toplines since several quarters due to the unfriendly business climate not just in India but across globe.
+ABG Shipyard, Reliance Defense Systems, and Bharati Shipyard—currently with asset restructuring company Edelweiss have been reeling under huge debt and diminishing toplines for several quarters due to the unfriendly business climate not just in India but across the globe.

 The coastal shipping industry, however, remained disappointed as no incentive schemes were announced for this segment.